jmadden4/PersonaBot/README.md

 A contextual Tensorflow Chatbot wrapped in a Flask application.

-How to Maintain a Persona:[credit usability.gov](https://usability.gov/how-to-and-tools/methods/personas.html)
+How to Maintain a Persona: [credit usability.gov](https://usability.gov/how-to-and-tools/methods/personas.html)

 1) Conduct User Research:
 	* Who are your users and why are they using the system?